 Developed clear and appropriate visuals (PowerPoint slides, diagrams etc.) and handouts

-Worked out ways to involve the audience (e.g. invited comments, encouraged questions)
+Worked out ways to involve the audience (such as inviting comments, encouraging questions, or including an activity)

 Allowed time for questions, and thought through what people might ask